cpsolver/open-street-map-processing/README.md

 Copies of both categories are split across multiple text files to allow fast access for any location on the planet.
 This data is used by the [News Here Now web app](https://www.newsherenow.com).

-This software also gets the street names and locations (latitude and longitude) of street intersections.
+This software also gets the street names and locations (latitude and longitude) of <b>street intersections</b>.
 This intersection data allows a user's exact latitude and longitude to be partially anonymized to the nearest intersection.
 This layer of anonymity protects against spyware that could calculate the user's exact location from a list of businesses that include the distance of each business from the requested center location.

-The software also gets the names and midpoints (or label locations) of villages, cities, states, provinces, and other administrative boundaries.
+The software also gets the names and midpoints (or label locations) of villages, <b>cities</b>, states, provinces, and other administrative boundaries.

-Optionally, if the GeoNames postal code data has been downloaded, it is used to associate cities in some nations (US, CA, BR, PT, GB, SE, PL, IN, JP, and AU) with postal codes.
+Optionally, if the <b>GeoNames postal code</b> data has been downloaded, it is used to associate cities in some nations (US, CA, BR, PT, GB, SE, PL, IN, JP, and AU) with postal codes.

 Latitude and longitude format